fortyoneplustwo/notestamp/README.md

         // Update the media element within your component to newState here.
       },
       getMetadata: () => {
-        // Return the values passed as props.
-        // You may want to update some of these values if they have changed e.g. src. return { ...props }
+        // Return the values passed as props, overwriting some propoerties if need be. return { ...props }
       },
       getMedia: () => {
-        // Return media file input/recorded by user.
-Typically a blob or buffer. return media
+        // Return media buffer that was input/recorded by user. return media
       }
     }